Export for organic businesses after Brexit

 Register to trade with the EU

 The following information applies to farmers and growers, manufacturers and traders certified by Soil Association.
-If you are planning to export to the EU after the end of the implementation period, you will need make sure all the products you are planning on exporting are on your trading schedule.
+If you are planning to export to the EU after the end of the transition period, you will need make sure all the products you are planning on exporting are on your trading schedule.
 If you are licensed by another Certification Body, get in touch with them directly.

 Organic licenses adapted